 A Pervasive Problem

 The ubiquity of PGR weed is pretty terrifying.
-If you’re sitting there wondering whether the weed you have been smoking is PGR or not, the answer is most likely yes.
-Particularly if you’re smoking hydro in any major Australian city, there’s a solid chance that you have unknowingly been consuming PGR grown cannabis.
-Its use is mostly pushed by the Australian crime syndicates, which control a significant portion of the black market.
+If you’re sitting there, wondering if the kind-of underwhelming pot you’ve been smoking on is PGR (or not), the answer is most likely yes.
+If you’re smoking hydroponic in any major Australian city, there’s a solid chance you’ve been consuming cannabis grown with PGR – unknowingly.
+Finding a source that isn’t peddling cannabis grown with Plant Growth Regulators can actually be quite challenging.

 Spot the PGR!